-Q.63 The ionic conductance of alkali metal cations increases with increase in atomic mass from lithium to caesium.
+Q.63 The ionic conductance of alkali metal cations increases with an increase in atomic mass from lithium to caesium.
 Explain.

 Answer: The alkali metal cations are monovalent (M+)Down the group, the cationic size increases and as a result, the tendency to get hydrated decreases.
-Since the hydration of cation decreases the ionic conductance, this means that the ionic conductance of alkali metal cations increases with increase in atomic mass.
+Since the hydration of cation decreases the ionic conductance, this means that the ionic conductance of alkali metal cations increases with an increase in atomic mass.

-Q.64 Iron does not rust even if zinc coating on its surface is broken but the same is not true when coating is of tin.
+Q.64 Iron does not rust even if zinc coating on its surface is broken but the same is not true when the coating is of tin.

 Answer: The E° values of three metals are listed as follows: Zn2+(aq)+2e−→Zn(s); Eo=−0.76V Fe2+(aq)+2e−→2e(s); Eo=−0.44V Sn2+(aq)+2e−→Sn(s); Eo=−0.14V

 The data shows that zinc is more reactive than iron.
 This means that if a crack appears on the surface of iron coated with zinc even then zinc will take part in the redox reaction and not iron.
 In other words, zinc will be corroded in preference to iron.
 But same is not the case with tin.
 It is less reactive than iron.
 If a crack appears on the surface of iron coated with tin, then iron will take part in the redox reaction and not tin.
 Therefore, iron will be corroded under these circumstances.